United Nations Disengagement Observer Force

 The United Nations Disengagement Observer Force (UNDOF) is a United Nations peacekeeping mission tasked with maintaining the ceasefire between Israel and Syria in the aftermath of the 1973 Yom Kippur War.
 The mission was established by United Nations Security Council Resolution 350 on 31 May 1974, to implement Resolution 338 (1973) which called for an immediate ceasefire and implementation of United Nations Security Council Resolution 242.

-The resolution was passed on the same day the Agreement on Disengagement and was signed by Israeli and Syrian forces on the Golan Heights, finally establishing a ceasefire to end the war.
+The resolution was passed on the same day as the Agreement on Disengagement.
+It was signed by Israeli and Syrian forces on the Golan Heights, finally establishing a ceasefire to end the war.
+From 1974 to 2012, UNDOF performed its functions with the full cooperation of both sides.
+Since 1974 its mandate has been renewed every six months.
+The United Nations Truce Supervision Organization (UNTSO) and UNDOF operate in the UNDOF Zone, a demilitarized zone between the two sides and continue to supervise the ceasefire.

-Since 1974, UNDOF has since performed its functions with the full cooperation of both sides, and its mandate has been renewed every six months.
-The United Nations Truce Supervision Organization (UNTSO) and UNDOF operate in a buffer zone between the two sides and continue to supervise the ceasefire.
 Before the Syrian Civil War, the situation in the Israel-Syria ceasefire line had remained quiet and there had been few serious incidents.
+During the Syrian Civil War, clashes in Quneitra spilt into the buffer zone between Israeli and Syrian forces, forcing many UN observer force-contributing nations to reconsider their mission due to safety issues.
+Following this, a number of troop-contributing countries withdrew their troops from UNDOF, resulting in a reorganization of the force.

-During the Syrian Civil War, the Quneitra clashes took place in the buffer zone between Israeli and Syrian forces, forcing many UN observer force contributing nations to reconsider their mission due to safety issues.
-Following this, a number of troop contributing countries withdrew their forces from UNDOF, resulting in a reorganization of the force.
+After the fall of the Assad regime in December 2024, Israel invaded the buffer zone.
+As of January 2025, UNDOF forces remain at their pre-invasion positions and call for a "return to full mandate implementation", but acknowledge the IDF as the "de facto authorities".
+UNDOF has reported the IDF searches, arrests, and roadblocks to their activities during the occupation.
+Israel has called its occupation "indefinite".